CSE232-MSU/CSE232/labs/lab07.md

 You will write three short functions that will help you load, flip, and print a CSV file.

-First, I recommned (but don't require) a helper function like:
+First, I recommend (but don't require) a helper function like:

 ```c++
 std::vector< std::string > AsRow(const std::string & line_str);